paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 | 7304 | 46:643(b) |

 Section 7304 specifies, that before a merchant mariner’s document is noted to specify that the individual is a U.S. citizen, the individual must provide satisfactory proof that he is a citizen.
 This does not impose a requirement of United States citizenship as a condition for issuance of a document.

+#### Amendments
+2025—Pub.
+L. 119–60 inserted “or noncitizen nationality” after “Citizenship” in section catchline and “or noncitizen national (as such term is described in section 308 of the Immigration and Nationality Act ([8 U.S.C.
+1408](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1408&num=0&edition=prelim)))” after “citizen” in text.

 <a id="section-7305"></a>